To improve access and quality of rehabilitation services for people with disabilities in developing countries.

 To be recognized as a global leader in the design and implementation of innovative, effective, sustainable, and culturally unifying rehabilitation systems.

 GOTHERAPY was founded by Robin Baker’s passion for occupational therapy and goal to provide rehabilitation to all in need of the services.
+As an occupational therapist, Robin enables people of all ages to engage in meaningful and purposeful activities regardless of injury, illness or disability.

 Christopher Gaskins has been practicing occupational therapy since 2011 and has had an unyielding interest in providing rehabilitation and education internationally.
 After years of practicing occupational therapy in the US, Christopher finally started researching opportunities to perform rehabilitation abroad.
 It was during this time he reconnected with Robin and helped organize GoTHERAPY’s “Rehabilitation in Coastal Ghana”service project to Cape Coast, Ghana for a group of health care professionals.